-1. recall essential factual information in their chosen curriculum;

-2. read, understand, and critique standard reference works and professional periodicals in their area of concentration;

-3. access critical theories and trends in the area of concentration of their chosen curriculum;

-4. synthesize theoretical and empirical knowledge in the field of the natural sciences;

-5. demonstrate the ability to engage in critical thinking, decision making, and independent judgment in the area of concentration of their chosen curriculum;
+- 1. recall essential factual information in their chosen curriculum; - 2. read, understand, and critique standard reference works and professional periodicals in their area of concentration; - 3. access critical theories and trends in the area of concentration of their chosen curriculum; - 4. synthesize theoretical and empirical knowledge in the field of the natural sciences; - 5. demonstrate the ability to engage in critical thinking, decision making, and independent judgment in the area of concentration of their chosen curriculum;

 The degree of Bachelor of Science in Biology offered by the Department of Biology and Physical Sciences is conferred upon students who complete an approved program of study with a 2.0 cumulative grade point average and a 2.5 grade point average in course work in Biology, Chemistry, Physics, and Mathematics.
 A minimum grade of C must be earned in Biology, Chemistry, Physics, or Mathematics courses to apply for graduation credit and in the core curriculum courses for the College (passing grades of less than C may be applied as free elective credit).
 After completing the 54 credit hours of core curriculum courses and before completing 75 hours of total credit, an assessment of skills gained from the core curriculum must be taken.
 Beginning Fall 2009, this assessment is the MAPP (Measure of Academic Progress and Proficiency) test.
 Times and dates for the assessment will be announced.
 In order to complete the program of study and receive a degree an exit exam must be completed by taking the ETS Major Field Test, Biology; the GRE Biology Subject Exam; the Medical College Admissions Test (MCAT); the Dental Admission Test (DAT); or the Pharmacy College Admission Test (PCAT) (students pay cost) and by reporting the results to the College.
-Some concentrations in Biology will have a specific requirement for an exit exam (for example - students graduating in the Bachelors of Science in Biology with a concentration in Pre-medicine are required to take the MCAT exam).
+Some concentrations in Biology will have a specific requirement for an exit exam (for example - students graduating in the Bachelors of Science in Biology with a concentration in pre-medicine are required to take the MCAT exam).

 There are several concentrations developed by the Department of Biology and Physical Sciences that lead to the Bachelors degree.
 Each concentration includes 38 credit hours of Biology, 18 credit hours of Chemistry, 13 credit hours of Mathematics, 9 credit hours of English, 8 credit hours of Physics, 6 credit hours of History, 6 credit hours of Philosophy, 6 credit hours of Theology, 6 hours of Social Sciences (courses in Psychology, Sociology, Criminal Justice, or Political Science), 3 credit hours of Fine Arts (courses in Music, Art, Fine Art, or Drama), 3 credit hours of Speech and requires a total of 128 hours of credit for the degree.
-Some concentrations have more requirements for some concentrations may not allow for any free elective credit to apply toward graduation.
-The current concentrations are Biology, Cell and Molecular Biology, Pre-medicine, Pre-veterinary, Pre-dentistry, Pre-pharmacy, and Pre-physical therapy.
+Some concentrations have more requirements or have specific course selections for the course areas listed above and the requirements for some concentrations may not allow for any free elective credit to apply toward graduation.
+The current concentrations are Biology, Cell and Molecular Biology, pre-Medicine, pre-Veterinary, pre-Dentistry, pre-Pharmacy, and pre-Physical therapy.